emilyohnavarro/alien-mastermind-spring/README.md

 Introduction: This is a game I built to learn Java Spring Boot.
 It is basically the board game mastermind, with an alien theme.

+This game has an HTML/CSS/JS front-end and a Java Spring Boot back-end, with game persistence (saving/retrieving) using MongoDB.

 This game is deployed and running online at: https://alien-mastermind-spring.herokuapp.com/

 Technologies: Java, HTML, CSS, JavaScript, MongoDB